Reducing Stochastic Games to Semidefinite Program Feasibility: From max-plus-average constraints to non-Archimedean SDPs

-By ``lifting'' the inequalities \cref{eq:gameval} to Puiseux series, we get the reduction from max-average constraint satisfaction problems to non-Archimedean SDPs.
+By ``lifting'' the inequalities in Definition~\ref{def:mma} to Puiseux series, we get the reduction from max-plus-average constraint satisfaction problems to non-Archimedean SDPs.
 A \emph{(formal real) Puiseux series} is a series of the form

 where $t$ is a formal parameter, the number $n$ is a positive integer, $a$ is an integer, and the coefficients $c_i$ are real.
 We further assume that $c_0 \neq 0$ for every Puiseux series except the zero series.
 The number $a/n$ is called the \emph{valuation} of the series $\bm{x}$ and is denoted by $\val(\bm{x})$, with the convention that $\val(0) = -\infty$.
 Puiseux series can be added and multiplied in the natural way.
 Moreover, they can be ordered by defining $\bm{x} \ge 0$ if $c_0 \ge 0$ and $\bm{x} \ge \bm{y}$ if $\bm{x} - \bm{y} \ge 0$.
 It is known that Puiseux series form a real closed field, see, e.g., \cite[Section~2.6]{basu_pollack_roy_algorithms} for a detailed discussion.\footnote{In this work, we use a convention in which one interprets $t$ as a ``very large'' parameter.
 Many authors use the opposite but equivalent convention in which $t$ is a very small parameter.
-This explains the differences in notation between our work and \cite{basu_pollack_roy_algorithms}.} We denote the field of Puiseux series by $\puiseux$.
+This explains the differences in notation between our work and \cite{basu_pollack_roy_algorithms}.} This field is non-Archimedean, meaning that the order does not satisfy the Archimedean property: the series $\bm{x}(t) = t$ is larger than any natural number, i.e., $t \ge m$ for all $m \in \N$.
+We denote the field of Puiseux series by $\puiseux$.
 For any $\bm{x}, \bm{y} \in \puiseux$, the following properties of the valuation function are immediate from the definitions:

-\begin{theorem} An instance $\phi$ with variables $x_1,\dots,x_n$ of a max-average constraint satisfaction problem has a solution in $(\Q \cup\{-\infty\})^n$ if and only if the following system of inequalities $S_\phi(t)$, which is a (quadratic) semidefinite program over Puiseux series, has a solution in $\puiseux^n$: for every variable $x_i$ of $\phi$ we have a variable $\bm{x}_i$, and the inequalities are
+\begin{theorem} An instance $\phi$ with variables $x_1,\dots,x_n$ of a max-plus-average constraint satisfaction problem has a solution in $(\Q \cup\{-\infty\})^n$ if and only if the following system of inequalities $S_\phi(t)$, which is a (quadratic) semidefinite program over Puiseux series, has a solution in $\puiseux^n$: for every variable $x_i$ of $\phi$ we have a variable $\bm{x}_i$, and the inequalities are

 \end{theorem}

 \begin{proof} Suppose that $\bm{x} = (\bm{x}_1,\dots,\bm{x}_n) \in \puiseux^n$ satisfies \cref{eq:puiseuxval}.
 Then, $\val(\bm{x})$ belongs to $(\Q \cup \{-\infty\})^n$ and satisfies $\phi$ by the properties of the valuation function \cref{eq:valuation}.
 Conversely, if $(x_1,\dots,x_n) \in (\Q \cup \{-\infty\})^n$ satisfies $\phi$, then $(t^{x_1},\dots,t^{x_n})$ (with the convention that $t^{-\infty} = 0$) satisfies \cref{eq:puiseuxval}.